 4) ENGLISH LANGUAGE PROFICIENCY REQUIREMENT FOR NON-NATIVE ENGLISH SPEAKERS: Proficiency in English is required for graduate study at the University of Washington.
 Therefore, every applicant whose native language is not English, regardless of citizenship, must demonstrate proficiency with the English language.
 The most common way to fulfill this requirement is to submit official TOEFL scores.
 The institution code for submitting TOEFL scores to the University of Washington is 4854.
 Additional ways to fulfill the English language proficiency requirement are outlined on the UW Graduate School website.

-8) OPTIONAL PERSONAL STATEMENT: Students who have varied cultural experiences and educationally or economically disadvantaged backgrounds contribute to the intellectual and social enrichment of our department.
+7) PERSONAL HISTORY STATEMENT: Students who have varied cultural experiences and educationally or economically disadvantaged backgrounds contribute to the intellectual and social enrichment of our department.
 We therefore invite you to discuss cultural and educational opportunities (or lack thereof), social and economic disadvantages you have overcome, and the ways in which these experiences have affected your life and education.

 8) LETTERS OF REFERENCE: Three letters of reference are required.
 Choose people who are familiar with your academic goals and who can speak to your potential for achieving those goals.
 You will provide the name and email address of your recommenders in the online application.
 Your recommenders will then be sent instructions for submitting their letter online.
 Note that many email accounts filter out messages from computer systems such as these.
 Encourage your recommenders to monitor their spam inbox as to not miss the instructions for letter submission.